-Now more than ever before, Black girls need space to think, breath and become.
-They need Project DIVA to emotionally and economically guide them into the sustainable lifestyles that they envision, being supported in knowing that their dreams are attainable.
+Now more than ever before, Black girls need space to think, breath and BE.
+They are inspired to have us at Project DIVA International, emotionally and economically, guide them into the sustainable lifestyles that they envision.
+They love being supported in knowing that their inner visions are attainable.

 This video depicts what is not being discussed in mainstream conversations.

-Project DIVA is on the front lines of
+Project DIVA International is on the front lines of

-ensuring our girls are protected - inspite of the lack of love and grace being shown towards them.
+ensuring our girls have a space both virtually and literally - in spite of the lack of love and grace being shown towards them in the world.

 Project DIVA began in 2007/08 as a pilot program out of Dunwoody Academy in Minneapolis.
-From February to June, of that school year, Neda Kellogg helped girls open up to self-discovery and learn how their academic, social and emotional behaviors affected their lives both in and outside of school.
+From February to June, of that school year, Neda Kellogg, Etosha Cook and Jahonna Olsen guided girls towards a self-discovery journey learning how their academic, social and emotional behaviors affected their lives both in and outside of school.

-These girls were so changed throughout that school year that they asked Ms. Neda if she would bring it back the next school year.
-Ms. Neda enthusiastically said yes, arranged to align programming with the academic year, and established Project DIVA as a 501(c)(3) organization.
+These girls were so changed throughout that school year that they asked the growing Project DIVA leadership team if they would bring it back the next school year.
+The leadership team enthusiastically said yes, arranged to align programming with the academic year, and established Project DIVA as a 501(c)(3) organization.
 Project DIVA was officially born in May 2009.

 Project DIVA has identified consistent programming, mindset shifts and availability of opportunities as key reasons our girls have maintained a less than 1% teen pregnancy rate, 100% school year completion rate, a 99% graduation rate and a 94% economic literacy increase since the beginning of the program.